Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Modules with stable endomorphism ring isomorphic to k

-\begin{lemma} Let $k$ be an arbitrary field, and let $\Lambda$ be a generalized Brauer star algebra with $e$ edges labeled $1$ through $e$, where the two vertices incident with edge $e$ have multiplicity two, and all other vertices have multiplicity one.
-Let $\mathfrak{C}$ be the non-periodic component of the stable Auslander-Reiten quiver of $\Lambda$.
+\begin{lemma} Let $\mathfrak{C}$ be the non-periodic component of the stable Auslander-Reiten quiver of $\Lambda$.
 Then there are precisely $e$ $\Omega$-orbits of modules in $\mathfrak{C}$, and all modules in these $\Omega$-orbits have stable endomorphism ring isomorphic to $k$. \end{lemma}